ilylabs/ilylabs.github.io/_posts/2020-05-09-python-systemd.md

 category: [posts]
 tags:  python ubuntu telegram
 date: 2020-05-08 09:42:00
+excerpt: "Learn how to run a Python script as a `systemd` service on a Raspberry Pi, Ubuntu, or Debian.
+This ensures your script starts automatically on boot and restarts automatically if it crashes — no manual intervention needed."
 ---

 This post shows how you could run a python script on a Raspberry Pi as a `systemd` service that is running Debian.
 This method will also work with a laptop or computer running Ubuntu or Debian.